I Am One of You • Escape • Whoosh: August 2000 • Jambi the Angel

 White-clad figures are streaming through the six great doors of the hexagonal auditorium, gossiping, laughing, finding seats, steadily amassing into a vast, curving semicircle of snowy white rising around the central stage.
 A colorful hologram of a 3-D bar chart towers above the stage, spilling light across hundreds of faces.
 Across each bar is a graphic of a top-selling DimCor product: wands, capillary tubing, lituuses, potions, charm modules, augur-sondes, circuit boards, etc. Legs clicking, a Transducer hurries to the edge of the stage, opening its metal flap.

 Kelley Robadu stands upon the stage, beaming up at the sea of white.
 “Ladies and gentlemen!”
 Her amplified voice rings out over the assemblage without the aid of a microphone.
 “Welcome to DimCor’s inaugural quarterly meeting!
 Now, before I start, we need to get a couple things out of the way.”
 Kelley’s voice is light and bouncy, but somehow the entire auditorium has become as somber as a mausoleum.
 “First: as y’all have been taught from birth, you, the Divine, are of pure heritage.
-That means we do not engage in the disgusting acts of reading or writing.
-We keep our minds clean.
+That means you do not engage in the disgusting acts of reading or writing.
+That burden is only for those of us saddled with the responsibility of running this here business.”
+Her gaze flickers imperceptibly over Tyler and Marissa as she speaks.
+“You keep your minds clean.
 People who choose to pollute their heads with that shit are self-serving trub, and they can’t be trusted.”
 There are nods and grunts of angry assent from around the room.
 “It’s come to our attention that someone’s got hold of a book from World Two.”
 Now the room is filled with gasps and snarls of outrage.
 “Whoever can find this book and bring it to me gets their debt wiped clean, no questions asked.
 And if you can give me the names of whoever had it?
 Bonus of free booze for a year.”
 The room is swept by a tide of excited whispers that quickly dies under Kelley’s hot gaze.
 “Second.
 Outside of the Factory, no surprise, the trub can get up to no good, and the Caregivers sometimes have to bring ’em back under control.
 Their latest stunt is this little song they’ve come up with.”
 The words twist derisively from Kelley’s lips, and the blackness that crawls ceaselessly behind her robin’s-egg eyes seems to fill the room.
 “Only gonna say this once.
 Anyone from the Factory caught singing this song, anyone who even hears someone singing it and doesn’t report it to myself or Tyler—you’re gone, I’m afraid.
 Not fired.
 Not Rehabbed.”
 She pauses a heartbeat.
 “Gone, as in bot-food-gone.”
 No one moves.
 No one breathes.

 Suddenly, Kelley laughs, clapping her hands, and just like that, the entire room brightens and expands with a vast sigh.
 “But fuck all that, right?
 Now, let’s get on with the good stuff!”
 With a flourish, Kelley produces a slender wand that emits a kaleidoscope of colors as she points it at the bar graph.
 “As you can see from the electric blue line on the fuchsia segment of the graph…” She pauses, leaning forward and frowning.
 “Or perhaps it’s more of a candy-ass pink…” Appreciative laughter.
 “Anyhow, our overall performance has risen significantly since the end of last quarter.”
 Kelley twirls her wand, and the hologram rotates slowly.
 “Our biggest seller is Zarchite.
 Thanks to a greater concentration of mining bots, production has increased by six percent over just the past eight weeks.”
 As she speaks, images of black crystals, all shapes and sizes, appear in the air, followed by diagrams of flying machines and the intricate devices built by the Organics on the assembly lines.
 “Zarchite is used to power our vehicles, to run motors in instruments large and small.
 We’re even working with the NFMA to develop a Zarchite-driven technology that will increase the levitation and speed of flying carpets!”